 Other times husbands just feel so disrespected and controlled, that they lose their attraction to their wives because of this.
 This happens quite often, from what I can tell.
 Eventually, when a wife begins to learn to respect and honor her husband, the attraction often comes back in time.

-Sometimes husbands face their own issues of medical problems, side effects from medications, stress, depression, shame, porn addiction, or other things that impact their libido that don’t have much to do with their wives.
+Sometimes husbands face their own issues of medical problems with impotence, side effects from medications, stress, depression, shame (for some things that may be sinful and some that may not be sinful), porn addiction, or other things that impact their libido that don’t have much to do with their wives.
 Or maybe they just have a naturally low libido.
 There are men who only desire sex once a week or even every 2 weeks or so – and it isn’t because they don’t desire their wives, they just have a low appetite.

-But some husbands truly are no longer attracted to their wives physically.
+But some husbands truly are no longer attracted to their wives physically and there aren’t any other issues going on.
 What an incredibly painful situation that is for both husband and wife.
 No wife ever wants to feel that her husband has no desire for her body.
-I am sure that most husbands feel awful about this, as well – and, if they are remotely good-willed, would not want to hurt their wife’s feelings.
+I am sure that most husbands feel awful about this, as well – and, if they are remotely good-willed, which many husbands are.

 - I think this may be one of the top fears many wives have in marriage.
 What can we do if we find ourselves in this situation?
 What would please God?
 What would bless our marriages?
 How do we maintain our own spiritual strength?